scagiu99/Catena-di-Supermercati/README.md

-# Basi-di-Dati-e-Web
+# Catena di Supermercati - progetto Basi di Dati e Web
-Project for the University Bachelor Degree Course of Database and Web (A.A.
+Project for the University Bachelor Degree Course of Basi di dati e web (A.A.
 2019-2020)

 The aim of the project is to design: